-One accumulated weight (Activity total) will also be created for the sum of all the above activities.

-(Pulse batching values will be added to 'Activity total' only if the 'Unit' for Pulse batching is equal to 'Measurement unit'.)
+One accumulated weight will also be created for each recipe.
+(Pulse batching values will be added to the accumulated recipe weight only if the 'Unit' for Pulse batching is equal to 'Measurement unit'.)

-For more information about accumulated weights, see page 5-8 and 5-9.
+For more information about accumulated weights, see page 5-10.